jetsonhacks/system-monitor/README.md

 Requires Python 3.10+ - For Jetson Nano & Xaviers, consider using a virtual environment (e.g. Anaconda)

-Straightforward example of creating a webserver to deliver a subset of system data such as CPU, GPU and memory usage.
+An example of creating a webserver to deliver a subset of system data such as CPU, GPU and memory usage.

 Websockets allow refreshing the data easily.

+You will need to install the requirements.txt

+pip install -r requirements.txt